SVProgressHUD/SVProgressHUD/README.md

 * [Feature requests](https://github.com/necolas/issue-guidelines/blob/master/CONTRIBUTING.md#features)
 * [Pull requests](https://github.com/necolas/issue-guidelines/blob/master/CONTRIBUTING.md#pull-requests)

+## License

+`SVProgressHUD` is distributed under the terms and conditions of the [MIT license](https://github.com/SVProgressHUD/SVProgressHUD/blob/master/LICENSE.txt).
+The success, error and info icons are made by [Freepik](http://www.freepik.com) from [Flaticon](http://www.flaticon.com) and are licensed under [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/).

 ## Credits

 `SVProgressHUD` is brought to you by [Sam Vermette](http://samvermette.com), [Tobias Tiemerding](http://tiemerding.com) and [contributors to the project](https://github.com/SVProgressHUD/SVProgressHUD/contributors).
 If you're using `SVProgressHUD` in your project, attribution would be very appreciated.
-The success, error and info icons are made by [Freepik](http://www.freepik.com) from [Flaticon](http://www.flaticon.com) and are licensed under [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/).
+T